METALS-London copper rises on demand hopes after China bank reserve ratio cut

-MELBOURNE, June 25 (Reuters) - London copper prices on Monday climbed away from their lowest level in more than three weeks, hit the session before after China cut banks’ reserve requirements, improving liquidity and the prospects for metals demand.
+MELBOURNE, June 25 (Reuters) - London copper prices on Monday recovered from their lowest in more than three weeks hit in the previous session, after China cut banks’ reserve requirements, improving liquidity and supporting prospects for metals demand.

-* CHINA RRR: China’s central bank said on Sunday it would cut the amount of cash that some banks must hold as reserves by 50 basis points (bps).
+China’s central bank said on Sunday it would cut the amount of cash that some banks must hold as reserves by 50 basis points (bps), releasing $108 billion in liquidity, to accelerate the pace of debt-for-equity swaps and spur lending to smaller firms.

+“This move will help cushion the blow from the impact of a looming trade war with the United States and also helps to ease liquidity in (the) domestic market,” said broker Argonaut Securities in a report.

-* STRIKES: Chile´s Codelco, the world’s top copper miner, said late on Friday evening that workers’ unions at its small Salvador copper division had rejected an early wage deal from the company, pushing off further negotiations until later this year when its contract expires.
+* STRIKES: Chile’s Codelco, the world’s top copper miner, said late on Friday that workers’ unions at its small Salvador copper division had rejected an early wage deal from the company, pushing off further negotiations until later this year when its contract expires.

 * INVESTORS: Hedge funds and money managers trimmed a net long position in copper futures and options in the week to June 19, U.S. Commodity Futures Trading Commission data showed on Friday.